ldifalco/Tech-Blog/README.md

 # Tech Blog License: MIT

 # Description
-My first full stack application
+My first full stack application, allowing users to post and save blog posts as well as comment and edit.